H.R. 1877: Protecting Americans’ Social Security Data Act

 Unauthorized access could cost at least $5,000 per act

 If your data is negligently accessed or disclosed in violation of the bill, you could sue for the greater of $5,000 per unauthorized act or your actual damages.
-Punitive damages could also apply in willful or gross-negligence cases, along with costs and attorneys' fees.
+Willful or grossly negligent conduct adds punitive damages, plus costs and attorney's fees.

 You get 2 years after discovery to sue

-The filing window would run for 2 years after you discover the unauthorized access or disclosure, not from the date the violation happened.
+The filing window would run for 2 years after you discover the unauthorized access or disclosure, not from the date the violation happened — so a breach you learn about late doesn't run out the clock.

 6

-Congress gets reports within 30 days and every month after
+Congress gets reports within 30 days, then every month

 The SSA Inspector General would have to investigate each violation and report to Congress within 30 days of learning about it.
-GAO would also send monthly interim reports after enactment and a final review within 1 year.
+GAO would also send monthly interim reports and a final review within a year.

 Who benefits from H.R.
 1877?

-If you receive retirement, disability, survivor, or SSI benefits, your payment and eligibility records would sit behind a stricter access wall, and you could sue if those records are improperly accessed or disclosed.
+Roughly 70 million people receive Social Security or SSI.
+Your payment and eligibility records would sit behind a stricter access wall, and you could sue if they're improperly accessed or disclosed.

-Anyone whose SSN or earnings record is in SSA systems
+Anyone with an SSN or earnings record on file

 People harmed by improper access

-The bill creates a real remedy: at least $5,000 per unauthorized act, plus a 2-year window after discovery to bring a case.
+The bill creates a concrete remedy: at least $5,000 per unauthorized act, a 2-year window after you discover it, and attorney's fees if you win against the government.

 Lawmakers and watchdogs tracking misuse

-Congressional oversight committees would get a 30-day Inspector General report after violations come to light, plus monthly GAO updates and a final report within 1 year.
+Oversight committees would get an Inspector General report within 30 days of a violation surfacing, plus monthly GAO updates and a final report within a year.

 Who is affected by H.R.
 1877?